 The data come from the European School Survey of Alcohol and Other Drugs (ESPAD).
-This survey primarily consists of 16 year old high school students from 26 European countries who were asked about their tobacco, alcohol, and drug consumption.
+This survey primary consists of 16 year old high school students from 26 European countries who were asked about their tobacco, alcohol, and drug consumption.
 The survey was performed in four waves: 1995, 1999, 2003 and 2007.
-The database includes information about current smoking, past smoking and start of daily smoking, consumption of alcohol and marijuana, education of parents, the existence of siblings, use of spare time and the type of school that the student attends, perceived riskiness of smoking, average GPA, measure of self-esteem, and number of family members.
+The database includes information about current smoking, past smoking and start of daily smoking, consumption of alcohol and the other hand, it is much more efficient to search among already enrolled older students and obtain information marijuana, characteristics of parents and siblings, use of spare time and type of school that student attends, perceived riskiness of smoking, average GPA, measure of self-esteem, and number of family members.

-For the purpose of the estimation, I pool data from 1999 and 2003.
-The sample from 1995 does not contain information about third-year students, which is crucial for my identification strategy, and data from 2007 are not yet available.
-The sample from 1995 also omits some important characteristics (for example, siblings' smoking) and the average age is different: 15.8 as compared to 16.2 in 1999 and 2003.
-For these reasons the data from 1995 are not used for this analysis of peer effects.
+For the purpose of the estimation, we pool data from 1999 and 2003.
+The sample from 1995 does not contain information about third-year students, which is crucial for our identification strategy, and data from 2007 are not yet available.
+The sample from 1995 also omits some important characteristics (for example, siblings' smoking).
+The average age in the 1995 sample is also different: 15.8 as compared to 16.2 in 1999 and 2003.
+For these reasons the data from 1995 are not used for this analysis of peer effects8.

 The main quantitative description of smoking behavior is summarized in tables 1-5 (in appendix).
 The general prevalence of smoking is quite high.
 Forty-four percent of the sample report having at least one cigarette during the previous 30 days.
 Daily smoking is reported by 30% of the sample.

 The statistics show a high variation of smoking outcomes across types of schools, but low variation across year of collection and gender.
-For example, the level of females smoking at academic schools is about 30% of that in apprenticeship schools (tables 1 and 2).
+For example, the level of female' smoking at academic schools is about 30% of that in apprenticeship schools (tables 1 and 2).
 This suggests that a different selection mechanism and/or social interactions can exist across types of schools.
 This is reflected in the estimation by controlling for school-types fixed effects.